A Warm Gray (Greige) Tudor Kitchen Remodel

 Benjamin Moore Revere Pewter, White Dove & More…

-When doing my Online Consultations, sometimes old finishes are in place and need to be accommodated, whereas other times, we have a FRESH new slate to work with.
-We were starting from scratch with this one – new finishes, new flooring, new husba…wait, the husband was staying.
+When I do my Online Paint Color Consultations, sometimes old finishes are in place and need to be accommodated, whereas other times, we have a FRESH new slate to work with.
+We were starting from scratch with this one—new finishes, new flooring, new husba…wait, the husband was staying.

 Why?

-Well, between the main cabinets (which we planned to paint a warm gray), the wood island, the STUNNING soapstone fireplace in the adjacent open layout living room and the WICKED gorgeous range hood, we had enough going on.
-In fact, I worried that the soapstone would tip the scales, overwhelming the space with variety, rather than keeping it classic.
+Between the main cabinets (painted a popular, warm gray paint color), the wood island, the soapstone fireplace in the open layout living room, and the WICKEDLY gorgeous range hood, we had enough going on.
+I worried the soapstone would tip the scales, overwhelming the space with variety, rather than keeping it classic.

 Let’s start in the kitchen…

 We chose Benjamin Moore Revere Pewter (darkened by 25%) for the cabinets.
-My client had started with the idea of Benjamin Moore Edgecomb Gray, but with the countertop she chose, along with the James Mobly mural she was hoping for in the dining room, Edgecomb Gray leaned too warm.
+My client had started with the idea of Benjamin Moore Edgecomb Gray, but with the countertop she chose, along with the James Mobly mural she wanted in the dining room, Edgecomb Gray leaned too warm.

 ALL AFTER PHOTOS: RICK PHARAOH PHOTOGRAPHY

-And while the combination of interior lighting and photography can throw colours off-whack a bit (super technical term), this next photo is a GREAT shot of Revere Pewter in action…
+While the combination of interior lighting and photography can throw colours off-whack a bit (super technical term), this next photo is a great shot of Revere Pewter in action.

 THE RANGE HOOD